PassHQ/pass-challenge/README.md

 2. **Passkey Functionality**:
     - Test the creation of a new passkey.
-    - Test the authorization of an existing passkey.

 3. **Navigation**:
     - Verify navigation between the landing screen, user details screen, and send token screen.